Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 It was late after an evening shift, and the chef initially refused the friend’s request because he ran out of fresh ingredients.

 The friends insisted, asking him: “Please, Sandro, we have nowhere to go.
-Make us something easy” – in Italian – “facci una puttanata.”
+In Italian, make us something easy” – “facci una puttanata.”

 Sandro put together canned tomatoes, olives, and capers and called the dish “pasta puttanesca.”
 The rest is history.

-The original recipe of pasta puttanesca has olive oil, garlic, San Marzano tomatoes, Gaeta olives, chili peppers, and flat-leaf parsley.
+The original pasta puttanesca recipe has olive oil, garlic, San Marzano tomatoes, Gaeta olives, chili peppers, and flat-leaf parsley.

 A variation from the Lazio region in Italy includes anchovy fillets.